A Trupanion blog

 Why do cats yowl?

 Cats are unique.
 Also, they may like to communicate on their terms.
-Because of this, you may not why your cat meows or chooses to yowl.
-For example, if your cat is yowling, they may be trying to communicate they’re in distress.
+Because of this, you may not know why your cat meows or chooses to yowl.
+For example, if your cat is yowling, they may be trying to communicate they're in distress.
 Nold breaks down factors why your cat may yowl.

 Reasons why your cat may yowl

 Pets are a part of the family.
 While you resume work, school, and daily activities that may affect your furry friends.
 Consider slowly introducing a change in your pet’s routine to help with separation anxiety.
-For an additional resource on how cats show affection, read this article here.

 A pet health condition can affect a cat in a variety of ways, including how they act.
 If your cat has a medical condition like hyperthyroidism, your cat may start to yowl.
 This may be a way for them to let you know that they may be in pain.
 If your pet shows any signs of distress, please seek the medical care of your veterinarian.